 - Identify and protect data based on a continual assessment of risk

-IAM also reduces security risks by eliminating single points of failure and boosts productivity by relieving IT staff of repetitive, manual, access-related tasks.
+Intragen’s IAM solutions reduce security risks by eliminating single points of failure and boost productivity by relieving IT staff of repetitive, manual, access-related tasks.

-Identity and Access Management (IAM) provides a framework of technologies and processes that enable organisations to securely manage digital identities and control access to critical resources.
+Intragen’s Identity and Access Management solutions provide a framework of technologies and processes that enable organisations to securely manage digital identities and control access to critical resources.

 Security and Risk Reduction

-IAM minimises the risk of data breaches by enforcing strong authentication, least-privilege access, and continuous monitoring.
-It reduces exposure to insider threats and identity-based attacks, safeguarding critical systems and data.
+Intragen’s IAM solutions minimise the risk of data breaches by enforcing strong authentication, least-privilege access, and continuous monitoring.
+We reduce exposure to insider threats and identity-based attacks, safeguarding your critical systems and data.

 Regulatory Compliance